Regret Minimization in Scalar, Static, Non-linear Optimization Problems: Numerical example (continued)

 In this section, we return to Example~\ref{th1}.
 The purpose is to check if a design of the exploration based on $R_{ub}$ in~\eqref{eq:final R} (by taking advantage of the results of Theorem~\ref{th1}) leads to satisfactory performance for the actual regret $\bar{R}$ in~\eqref{eq:regret_alpha}.
 We will consider explorations of the form:

 where $\{\bar{\alpha}_t\}$ is a zero-mean white noise and $\{x_t\}$ is the variance sequence to be designed.
 We consider the following four particular cases of such kind of excitation \begin{itemize} \item immediate Gaussian: each $\bar{\alpha}_t$ is drawn from a zero-mean normal distribution with unit variance, $x_2 = \cdots = x_T = 0$ and $x_1 = x_g$ where $x_g \ge 0$ is to be tuned. \item immediate binary: each $\bar{\alpha}_t$ is drawn from a zero-mean binary distribution whose two possible values are $-1$ and 1, $x_2 = \cdots = x_T = 0$ and $x_1= x_b$ where $x_b \ge 0$ is to be tuned. \item lazy exploration: $x_1 = \cdots = x_T = 0$. \item decaying Gaussian: each $\bar{\alpha}_t$ is drawn from a zero-mean normal distribution with unit variance and $x_t$ decays as $ x_t = c t^p$ where $c\ge 0$ and $p<0$.
-This choice is frequently used in the LQR literature~\cite{Wan:21,jedra2021minimal}. \end{itemize} To validate the optimal exploration strategy based on $R_{ub}$ in Theorem~\ref{th1}, we compare the actual regret $\bar{R}$ obtained with these four exploration strategies with well-tuned values $x_g$, $x_b$, $c$ and $p$ by: \begin{itemize} \item[$(a)$] minimizing $R_{ub}$. \item[$(b)$] directly minimizing the actual regret $\bar{R}$. \end{itemize}The purpose of design $(b)$ is to illustrate the error incurred by the exploration design with minimizing ${R}_{ub}$ instead of with $\bar{R}$.
+This choice with~$p=-0.5$ is frequently used in the LQR literature~\cite{Wan:21,jedra2021minimal}. \end{itemize} To validate the effectiveness of the exploration strategy in Theorem~\ref{th1} (based on the minimization of $R_{ub}$) for the minimization of the actual regret $\bar{R}$, we compare the actual regret $\bar{R}$ obtained with these four exploration strategies with well-tuned values $x_g$, $x_b$, $c$ and $p$ obtained by: \begin{itemize} \item[$(a)$] minimizing $R_{ub}$. \item[$(b)$] directly minimizing the actual regret $\bar{R}$. \end{itemize}The purpose of design $(b)$ is to illustrate the error incurred by the exploration design with minimizing ${R}_{ub}$ instead of with $\bar{R}$.
 The term $R_{ub}$ has the form~\eqref{eq:final R} where the information function $i(x_s)$ for this example is given by: \begin{itemize} \item $i(x_s)=3x_s^2+6(u^*_0)^2x_s+(u^*_0)^4$ when $\bar{\alpha}_t$ in~\eqref{eq:white_noise_excitation} is drawn from a zero-mean Gaussian distribution. \item $i(x_s)=x_s^2+6(u^*_0)^2x_s+(u^*_0)^4$ when $\bar{\alpha}_t$ in~\eqref{eq:white_noise_excitation} is drawn from a zero-mean binary distribution. \end{itemize} In both cases the information function $i(x_s)$ is a non-negative, monotonically increasing and convex function in $[0,+\infty)$.
-Hence, according to Theorem~\ref{th1}, the optimal exploration vector $x^* = [x_1^*, \dots, x_{T-1}^*]$ minimizing $R_{ub}$ is either lazy or immediate for both distribution choices for $\{\bar{\alpha}_t\}$.
+Hence, according to Theorem~\ref{th1}, the exploration vector $x^* = [x_1^*, \dots, x_{T-1}^*]$ minimizing $R_{ub}$ is either lazy or immediate for both distribution choices for $\{\bar{\alpha}_t\}$.